MDP-Group-16/TMSTC_Star/README.md

-Trying to make it work on noetic, not working yet.
+Seems to work fine on noetic now.

 # TMSTC-Star
 ## A Turn-minimizing Algorithm For Multi-robot Coverage Path Planning